xiuqiao/KoalaAdDemoApp/README_EN.md

 </activity>
 ```

-**Due to we need to get gaid for ad transformation attribution, you need to join**
+**Due to we need to get gaid for ad transformation attribution, you should join**
 ```java
 <meta-data
     android:name="com.google.android.gms.version"